• Play the sound file

 As a footnote here, I see that the college cultural revolution may have drawn inspiration from my own alma mater, University College London.
-In June last year, UCL banned the college Nietzsche club from holding meetings on campus, on the grounds that, quote from the Daily Beast, "discussions about right-wing philosophers could encourage fascism and endanger the student body," end quote.
+In June last year, UCL banned the college Nietzsche club from holding meetings on campus, on the grounds that, quote from the Daily Beast:

 That's a shame.
 Still, intellectually curious students have many other figures they could discuss: John B. Calhoun, perhaps, and his mousetopia.